 (1) The name of the county.

 (2) Either the calendar year in which the roll is prepared or the fiscal year for which the taxes are levied.

 (3) An explanation of abbreviations and legends appearing on the roll.

-(5) On the unsecured portion of the roll, the assessor's parcel number or other legal description that sufficiently identifies the location of each taxable possessory interest, improvement, and personal property.
+(5) On the unsecured portion of the roll, the assessor's parcel number or other legal description that sufficiently identifies the location of each taxable possessory interest, improvement, or personal property.